coveo/source.coveo.com/_posts/2022-06-14-coveo-auto-reply-integration-with-slack.md

 ![](..%5Cimages%5C2022-06-14-coveo-auto-reply-integration-with-slack%5Clambdapolicy2.png)

-5. With the Visual Editor, select System Manager as the Service, `GetParameter` as the Action and the path to your application parameter folder followed by `/*` for the resources.
+5. With the Visual Editor, select System Manager as the Service, `GetParameter` as the Action, and the path to your application parameter folder followed by `/*` for the resources.
 The review policy should look like this:
 ![](..%5Cimages%5C2022-06-14-coveo-auto-reply-integration-with-slack%5Clambdapolicy3.png)

 6. Click `Create policy` when completed.